HS Handbook

 U.S.D.
 356 is dedicated to the concept that extracurricular activities are an important and vital component of a total education.
 These activities provide positive learning experiences for our students, offering them opportunities for competition, integrity, and self-discipline.

 Students have no absolute right to participate in such activities.
-Such participation is a privilege accorded to the students and encouraged by the Board of Education.
+Such participation is a privilege afforded to the students and encouraged by the Board of Education.
 Selection to a team, organization, or club is both an honor and a privilege.
 This selection carries responsibilities commensurate with leadership roles.
 As leaders and representatives of U.S.D.
 356, these students accept an obligation to represent themselves in an exemplary manner.

 If a student is absent from school for any part of the day, they are unable to participate or attend an activity or practice for that day.
 If a student brings a doctor’s note explaining the absence, the principal or activities director may waive the absence and allow them to participate.
 However, if the appointment is in the morning or afternoon, the student should not miss the majority of the day.
 Any student missing any part of the day without a principal approved absence will not be allowed to attend any activity whether they are a participant or not.
+Funeral attendance will be excused provided a parent note accompanies the student upon their return.

 Anyone caught in possession of a laser pen or pointer will not be allowed to attend any other activity for the remainder of the school year.